 How our microcredit works

 After successfully passing our selection procedures and completing the training modules we first help with setting up a local bank account.
-All of our candidates own a mobile phone through which they can send their weekly repayments – payment by phone (Mpesa) is a coming payment method in Tanzania.
-The loans are always free of interest and split into three installments, so we can monitor the process adequately.
+Weekly repayments are done by bank or payment by phone (Mpesa is a coming payment method in Tanzania).
+The loans are always free of interest.
 After six months the loan has to be fully repaid.
+For the second loan we handle a repayment period of 9 months, because this is a bigger loan

 After the repayment